codeplaysoftware/SYCL-samples/README.md

 The three minimal code examples demonstrate how some GPUs can support CUDA-Aware MPI together with SYCL.

-The first example uses the SYCL Unified Share Memory (USM) memory model (send_recv_usm.cpp).
+The first example uses the SYCL Unified Shared Memory (USM) memory model (send_recv_usm.cpp).
 The second uses the Buffer (send_recv_buff.cpp) model.
 Each example uses the programing pattern Send-Receive.